Vashistht/CSC172_git/Project3/README.txt

 Net ID: lbetti

 ## Description of the code (StopContagion)
-A program that allows the user to dismantle a network given the collection influence of some node.
+A program that allows the user to dismantle a network given the collection influence for a given radius, degree of some node.

 StopContagion
     - Graph type that stores the number of nodes and the adjacency matrix representation